saifulbkhan/wkjscore-result/README.md

 export GI_TYPELIB_PATH=GI_TYPELIB_PATH:$HOME/.local/lib64/girepository-1.0
 ```

 Replace the paths with your own custom installation paths.
+This is supposed to
+be temporary and if you want to preserve this over every user session put the
+above exports in your .bashrc or .zshrc.
+Bear in mind that some people consider
+setting `LD_LIBRARY_PATH` harmful, so feel free to ignore my advice.

 To uninstall the library simply perform: